eniora/InstantID-Unlocked/README.md

 - Tested only on Windows and Python 3.10.6 and Nvidia GPUs, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux or if you have an AMD GPU.

+- InstantID requires a lot of VRAM (even after my tweaks to make it faster and more VRAM efficient).
+Based on my testing with different GPUs, the minimum you need is 12GB, 16GB or more is strongly recommended.
+With 8GB it took ~15 minutes to generate a 1280x960 photo.

 [**Qixun Wang**](https://github.com/wangqixun)<sup>12</sup> · [**Xu Bai**](https://huggingface.co/baymin0220)<sup>12</sup> · [**Haofan Wang**](https://haofanwang.github.io/)<sup>12*</sup> · [**Zekui Qin**](https://github.com/ZekuiQin)<sup>12</sup> · [**Anthony Chen**](https://antonioo-c.github.io/)<sup>123</sup>

 Huaxia Li<sup>2</sup> · Xu Tang<sup>2</sup> · Yao Hu<sup>2</sup>